karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

   successive read operations for receiving a request from your upstream service.
 Defaults to `60000`.

-Kong will send the request over HTTP/1.1, and set the following headers:
+Qordoba will send the request over HTTP/1.1, and set the following headers:

 - `Host: <your_upstream_host>`, as previously described in this document.
 - `Connection: keep-alive`, to allow for reusing the upstream connections.